psygo/dotfiles_artix/.notes/youtube-dl.md

 You can also use the `--skip-download` to only download the description.

+Then you can package everything with something like `tar -cvf myfolder.tar myfolder`.

 For more info, check out [this answer on AskUbuntu][ask_ubuntu_1].